rohithegde/rohithegde.github.com/_posts/2020-08-15-az-300-architect-certification-preparation.md

 - I flagged the answers which I wanted to revise (not applicable to the above) and spent around 20 min on it.
 - I submitted the exam in 2 hours.
 - I had to fill a survey on myself and nature of the exam after this (no impact on the exam results).
-- I immediatly received the congratulatory message page for clearing the exam.
+- I immediately received the congratulatory message page for clearing the exam.

 The exam report with certification id arrived in 30 minutes.
 I had mixed feelings.
 I felt that I shouldn't have made those mistakes.
 At the same time, I was relieved that it was over and that I was on the right side of the fence.